fjolne/fjolne/journal/content/posts/nn-from-zero-to-hero-l1.md

 ### Compute the loss {#compute-the-loss}

 -   it indicates how good is the MLP prediction
--   there are different loss functions, but we're gonna use Mean Squared Error (MSE)
+-   there are different loss functions, but we will use Mean Squared Error (MSE)

 \\[
 loss = \sum\_j(y\_{pred}^j - y\_{gt}^j)^2